camilobermudez85/camilobermudez85.github.io/about.md

 permalink: /about/
 ---

-Hi, I am Camilo Bermúdez, a software developer based on Bogotá, Colombia.
+Hi, I am Camilo Bermúdez, I'm a software developer based on Bogotá, Colombia.
-Been playing with computers since I was a kid and working with them my entire adult life.
+I have been playing with computers since I was a kid and working with them during my entire adult life.

 ### Contact me